kparc/kcc/README.md

 **"put a `+` between all adjacent items and give me the grand total"**

-And that is the simplest way to describe what k adverb `over` does when it is used to modify dyadic `+`.
+And that is the simplest way to describe what 𝒌 adverb `over` does when it is used to modify dyadic `+`.
 Only `over`, as all other adverbs, is *general* and will happily modify *any* dyadic operator or function.
-Described more formally, `over` looks like this pseudocode:
+Described more formally, `over` looks more like this pseudocode:

 1. if `x` is an atom, return `x`
-2. set `acc` to 0 (a.k.a. accumulator)
+2. set `acc` to 0 (a.k.a. _accumulator_)
 3. while `next x`, set `acc` to the result of `v[acc;next x]`
 4. return `acc`

 The above is nothing else but a general case of the explicit loop found in `sum()`, as well as of *all other* explicit loops of this particular family.
-In functional speak, one would say adverb `over` *folds* a vector of values and *reduces* them into one.
+In functional speak, one would say adverb `over` *folds* a vector of values and *reduces* them into a scalar.

-And since `over` is just `v/x`, this is how `sum` function looks like in k:
+And since `over` is just `v/x` 𝒌, this is how `sum` function looks like:

 ```q
  s:{+/x}            /s is 'plus over x'